Seder Olam Zutta: Time of redaction

 As to the determination of the time of its redaction, there have existed many differences of opinion among authorities.
 Zunz observed that the sentence quoted by R. Baruch and Moses of Coucy with regard to the year 804/3 C.E. (see above) might be the author's colophon—omitted by the copyist—showing the time of composition.
 Zunz's opinion has since apparently been confirmed by a manuscript of the Seder Olam Zuta which lacks the introduction spoken of above, but has at the end the following sentence: "From Adam to this day, which is the eleventh day of Kislev of the Sabbatical year, 4,564 years have elapsed": this gives November 803 C.E.
 However, a closer examination of the text seems to show that the enumeration of the eight exilarchs following Mar-Zutra III was added by two later hands—that of six by one, and that of two, Phinehas and Hazub, by another—and that the chronicle was composed in the first quarter of the 6th century.

 For the editions and Latin translations of the Seder Olam Zutta, see Seder Olam Rabbah.
 Abraham Zacuto inserted in his Yuḥasin the greater part of Seder Olam Zutta, his text being more nearly correct than that of any other edition or manuscript.
 Zacuto's text was republished by A. Neubauer, where the text of the Mantua edition also is given.
 The second part, dealing with the exilarchs, has been edited by Lazarus.

-Recent scholarship ascribes authorship to the 10th-century Nathan HaBavli of Kairouan.
+Recent scholarship ascribes authorship to the 10th-century Nathan ben Isaac HaBabli.